-Measurements can be made to verify the current logic is getting to the appropriate switch from the A15.
+Measurements can be made to verify the correct logic is getting to SW1 and SW2 from the A15.
 In order to perform this measurement, the outer cover and chassis RF bracket on the right hand side of the instrument must be removed.
-Refer to Chapter 15, "Assembly Replacement Procedures" for the removal procedures.
+Refer to Chapter 14, "Assembly Replacement Procedures" for the removal procedures.

-Figure 6-6, Figure 6-7, and Figure 6-8 illustrate the measurement location where the oscilloscope probe should be used to measure the logic.
-There are two connector bodies with three wires each.
-On one connector, the three wires are green, black and orange.
-On the other connector, the three wires are green, black, and yellow.
-On each connector, black is ground.
+Figure 5-5, Figure 5-6, and Figure 5-7 illustrate the measurement location where the oscilloscope probe should be used to measure the logic.
+There are two connector bodies (1) with three wires each (green, black and purple).
+One connector goes to SW1 and the other to SW2, 3 wires to each switch.